aaronluch/Project4-adlucian/README.md

   * Heap Sort:
     ![Heap Sorted](data_images/heapSorted2.png)
     * The number of reads and writes grows more slowly than the other sorting algorithms.
-    * For a vector size of 100, there are 3,578 reads and 297 writes, growing to 160,360 reads and 2,997 writes for a vector size of 1000.
+    * For a vector size of 100, there are 3,578 reads and 2909 writes, growing to 160,360 reads and 124333 writes for a vector size of 1000.
     * Heap Sort has a time complexity of O(n log n), which explains the slower growth rate compared to the other sorting algorithms.
-    * In this instance, Heap Sort performed identically with the amount of writes to selection sort, however it had a _significant_ amount more of reads comparatively.<br><br>
+    * While Heap Sort is generally preferred for large datasets, this particular dataset had some interesting characteristics that caused a lot of interesting scenarios (covered in the conclusions section.)<br><br>
   * Conclusions with this information:
     * In general, Heap Sort _is_ more efficient than the other algorithms for larger datasets since it has a lower time complexity (O(n log n) vs O(n^2)), however in this instance, selection performed better than all others.